LA-09 constitutes one of the five Nike missile sites built in the 1950s in Angeles National Forest.

 This area was destroyed in the devastating 2009 fire and is full of poodle-dog bush, so watch your step.

-All across the continental US there are a network of survey monuments which are bronze disks about 8 to 10 cm. in diameter set in rock or permanent structures.
+All across the continental US there are a network of survey markers which are bronze disks about 8 to 10 cm. in diameter set in rock or permanent structures.
 Usually found on top of a large rock at the summit, the benchmark will generally be cemented in place at the very highest point.
 Surveyors are concerned with visibility to other survey monuments and thus may place the benchmark near, but not actually on the highest point.
 The elevation of the benchmark will in these cases be lower than that of the true summit and the position as measured in latitude and longitude will not be that of the highest point.
 In addition to the primary benchmark, surveyors usually will place two others nearby called reference marks or RM1 and RM2.
 These will usually be within about 50 feet of the primary mark and be at right angles to each other.
 They will be marked with an arrow pointing to the primary site to aid in locating it should it be obscured by rocks or plant growth or to help relocate it should it be destroyed.

 Mt.
 Wilson is the next peak over.